emily-gordy/Separating_EFIV_2020-2050/Readme.md

 # Hello!
 Welcome to my repository for Gordon et. al 2023 (submitted to ERL fingers crossed)

 This repository contains all the code to repeat the analysis in the paper _Separating Internal and Forced Contributions to Near Term SST predictability in the CESM2-LE_.
-This study is currently in review in Environmental Research Letters, and the preprint will soon be available on EarthArXiv.
+This study is currently in review in Environmental Research Letters, and the preprint is available on [EarthArXiv](https://doi.org/10.31223/X5BD5J).

 ## Requirements: